simon-wolf/blog/_posts/2024-12-09-supernote-navigation.md

 categories: supernote
 ---

 Continuing [my exploration](https://blog.sgawolf.com/post/2024-12-08-supernote-first-impressions) of the Supernote Nomad, I spent some time last night and today playing with headings, keywords, stars, links, Favorites, Quick Access, and Digests.
-All of them allow you to move between and within your notes and they offer some really clever, useful functionality.
+All of them allow you to move between and within your notes and they offer some really clever, useful functionality which underlines the fact that Ratta abe building a digital notebook, not just an e-ink reader with basic note-taking functionality.
 The last two features I talk about are for PDF and epub documents but because there is a lot of overlap in how you work with notes, it is worth mentioning them here too.

 ## Favorites